activecalculator/examples/embed-sdk-custom-backend/README.md

-# Morgage calculator with real-time interest rates
+# Mortgage calculator with real-time interest rates

 This repository demonstrates how to integrate the ActiveCalculator Embed SDK into a simple HTML page, showcasing dynamic interest rate updates based on loan terms.